CharlotteAneriksson/my-milestone2/README.md

 ---

 ## Features
-1. #### Language choice
+1. ### Language choice
     * Possibility to choose to play the App in Swedish- or English mode, selected by flags
     * Heading circulates in both langugages
-2. Create a farytail by chooseing yourself who's going to be the main character
+2. Create a farytail by chooseing yourself who's going to be the main character.
-3.
+3. Make it easier to use for kids by hiding and showing step by step during the selections with jQuery.
 ## Future features
+1. You could use Javascript Speach Synthesis to help read the story in different languages and speed.
+2. Create 27 different textfiles to call upon when user makes their different choices.
+3. Add associated sounds to the different choices.
+  * This was during this time to timeconsuming do to the fact i needed to look for free soundeffects and not needing to edit them.
+Also many different licens options to have in mind too.

 ## Credit
 ### Photographers